Vector-valued orthogonal modular forms: Geometry of Siegel operators

 In this way it is easy to define the Siegel operator, but we have to check the modularity of $\Phi_{J}f$ and calculate its reduced weight \textit{after} defining it.

-In this section we take a more geometric approach working directly with the automorphic vector bundle ${\Elk}$.
-This improves geometric understanding of the Siegel operator, and tells us a priori the modularity of $\Phi_{J}f$ and its weight.
-We work with the partial toroidal compactification ${\XJcpt}$, rather than with the Baily-Borel compactification, because the boundary structure of ${\XJcpt}$ is easier to handle with, and also because we want to put the Siegel operator on the same ground as the Fourier-Jacobi expansion (\S \ref{sec: FJ}).
-A technical aspect is that ${\Elk}$ extends to a vector bundle over ${\XJcpt}$, but never does so over the Baily-Borel compactification if $\lambda\ne 1, \det$.
-Moreover, understanding of the Siegel operator at the level of toroidal compactification will be useful in some geometric applications.
+In this chapter we take a more geometric approach working directly with the automorphic vector bundle ${\Elk}$.
+This improves the geometric understanding of the Siegel operator, and tells us a priori the modularity of $\Phi_{J}f$ and its weight.
+We work with the partial toroidal compactification ${\XJcpt}$, rather than with the Baily-Borel compactification, because the boundary structure of ${\XJcpt}$ is easier to handle and ${\Elk}$ extends to a vector bundle over ${\XJcpt}$ as we have seen in \S \ref{sec: cano exte}.
+We also wanted to put the Siegel operator on the same ground as the Fourier-Jacobi expansion (\S \ref{sec: FJ}).
+Understanding the Siegel operator at the level of toroidal compactification will be useful in some geometric applications.

 Let $\Delta_{J}$ be the boundary divisor of ${\XJcpt}$ and $\pi_{2}\colon \Delta_{J}\to {\HJ}$ be the projection to the $J$-cusp.
 Let ${\LJ}$ be the Hodge bundle on ${\HJ}$.
 For $V(J)=(J^{\perp}/J)_{{\C}}$ we denote by $V(J)_{\lambda'}$ the irreducible representation of ${\rm O}(V(J))\simeq {\rm O}(n-2, {\C})$ with partition $\lambda'=(\lambda_{2}\geq \cdots \geq \lambda_{n-1})$.
 Our result is summarized as follows.